 #1 Family Act

 Obiteljski zakon (Family Act) denies the right to marriage for same-sex couples.
 According to this act, marriage is an orderly living community between a woman and a man.
-It discriminates against persons based on sexual orientation which means that same-sex couples don’t have the same rights as heterosexual couples.
+It discriminates against people based on sexual orientation, meaning that same-sex couples don’t have the same rights as heterosexual couples.

 According to this act, adoption is available only to heterosexual couples.
 However, all these limitations are unconstitutional and against other Croatian acts.

 In 2021, a same-sex Croatian couple received permission from Upravni sud u Zagrebu (Administrative Court in Zagreb) to adopt after several years of legal battles.
 The competent Ministry submitted an appeal, but in May 2022, Visoki upravni sud Republike Hrvatske (High Administrative Court of the Republic of Croatia) brought the same decision as Upravni sud.
-As a result, same-sex life partners in Croatia are now able to adopt children.
-This decision will leave an impact on other Croatian acts since same-sex couples are now able to adopt children.
-We will keep you posted.
+As a result, same-sex life partners in Croatia can now start the adoption process.
+This decision will impact other Croatian acts, and we will keep you posted.

 The Family Act is available here.